-HIGH SCHOOL RELATIONS (541) 888-7439
+HIGH SCHOOL RELATIONS (541) 888-7405

-College staff works closely with area high school counselors, administrators and faculty to provide students general information about post-secondary opportunities.
+College staff works closely with area high school counselors, administrators and faculty to provide students general information about postsecondary opportunities.
 The College welcomes individual and group campus tours and individual College classroom visits.

 College faculty are available to speak to students in the high school classroom.
-For information contact the Educational Support Programs and Services office at (541) 888-7405.
+For information contact the Counseling and Testing Center at (541) 888-7405.